cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 04 Jan 2017 - Added a period shift parameter for calculating leverage (in RiskEngine)
 * 30 Nov 2016 - Added seasonality example for NFP
 * 24 Nov 2016 - Added seasonality example for gasoline
 * 17 Nov 2016 - Changed source to ChartConstants default for TradingModel